software-mansion/react-native-gesture-handler/docs/docs/gesture-handlers/api/pan-gh.md

 ### `avgTouches` (Android only)

+Android, by default, will calculate translation values based on the position of the leading pointer (the first one that was placed on the screen).
+This prop allows that behavior to be changed to the one that is default on iOS - the averaged position of all active pointers will be used to calculate the translation values.

 ### `enableTrackpadTwoFingerGesture` (iOS only)

 Enables two-finger gestures on supported devices, for example iPads with trackpads.
 If not enabled the gesture will require click + drag, with enableTrackpadTwoFingerGesture swiping with two fingers will also trigger the gesture.